Who's Afraid of Virginia Woolf?: Act Three: "The Exorcism"

-Martha appears alone in the living room, shouting at the others to come out from hiding.
+Martha enters an empty living room and shouts for the others to come out of hiding.
 Nick joins her.
-The doorbell rings: it is George, with a bunch of snapdragons in his hand, calling out, "Flores para los muertos" (flowers for the dead), a reference to the play and movie A Streetcar Named Desire, also about a marriage and outside influences.
-Martha and George argue about whether the moon is up: George insists it is, while Martha says she saw no moon from the bedroom.
-This leads to a discussion in which Martha and George insult Nick in tandem, an argument revealing that Nick was too drunk to have sex with Martha upstairs.
+The doorbell rings, and George enters carrying snapdragons and making literary jokes that Martha seems to actually enjoy.
+Martha and George then argue about whether the moon is up, an odd game whose metaphors reveal that Nick was too drunk to have sex with Martha upstairs.

 George asks Nick to bring Honey back for the final game, "Bringing Up Baby".
-George and Martha have a son, about whom George has repeatedly told Martha to keep quiet.
-George talks about Martha's overbearing attitude toward their son.
-He then prompts her for her "recitation", in which they describe, in a bizarre duet, their son's upbringing.
-Martha describes their son's beauty and talents and then accuses George of ruining his life.
-As this segment progresses, George recites sections of the Libera me (part of the Requiem Mass, the Latin mass for the dead).
+Nick and Honey sit helplessly as George, at last, talks openly about his and Martha's son.
+As he accuses Martha of being overbearing to their son, she protests, leading George to ask for her "recitation".
+Martha agrees, and begins to recall their son's beauty and talents and accuses George of ruining his life.
+As she speaks, George recites sections of the Libera me (part of the Requiem Mass, the Latin mass for the dead) and Kyrie eleison (ancient Greek: "Lord, have mercy").

-At the end of the play, George informs Martha that a messenger from Western Union arrived at the door earlier with a telegram saying their son was "killed late in the afternoon...on a country road, with his learner's permit in his pocket" and that he "swerved, to avoid a porcupine".
-The description matches that of the boy in the gin mill story told earlier.
-Martha screams, "You can't do that!" and collapses.
+This continues until George informs Martha that the doorbell earlier was a messenger from Western Union arriving with a telegram that George says informed him that their son was dead, having been killed in a car crash when he swerved to avoid a porcupine—the exact wording that George earlier used in a story about a completely different person.
+Martha demands proof, but George insists on the reality of the situation.
+Martha, distraught, collapses.
+It slowly dawns on Nick that the son George and Martha have been talking about is not real.
+The fictional son is a "game" the two have been playing since discovering early in their marriage that they are infertile.
+George has decided to "kill" him because Martha broke the game's single rule: not to mention the boy to anyone else.

-It becomes clear to the guests that George and Martha's son is a mutually agreed-upon fiction.
-The fictional son is a final "game" the two have been playing since discovering early in their marriage that they are infertile.
-George has decided to "kill" him because Martha broke the game's single rule: never mention the son to others.
-Overcome with horror and pity, Nick and Honey leave.
-Martha suggests they could invent a new imaginary child, but George forbids the idea, saying it was time for the game to end.
-The play ends with George singing, "Who's afraid of Virginia Woolf?" to Martha, whereupon she replies, "I am, George...I am."
+Overcome with pity, Nick and Honey leave.
+Martha suggests that they could invent a new imaginary child, but George insists they cannot.
+The play ends with George singing "Who's afraid of Virginia Woolf?", a joke song someone sang that night at the faculty party.
+Martha weakly replies, "I am, George.
+I am."